AstrobioMike/AstrobioMike.github.io/stamps2018/unix_intro.md

 # Wildcards

 Wildcards as used at the command line are special characters that enable us to specify multiple items very easily.
-The `*` and `?` are probably the most often used, and we'll get a glimpse of how they work with the `ls` command.
+The `*` and `?` are probably the most commonly used, and we'll get a glimpse of how they work with the `ls` command.

 As we've seen so far, `ls` lists the contents of the current working directory.
 By default, `ls` assumes you want everything.
 But we can be more specific about what we're interested in by giving it a positional argument that narrows things down.

-There are a few different types of files in our current working directory: some directories; a few ".txt" files; and an ".xlsx" file.
+There are a few different types of files in our current working directory: some subdirectories; a few ".txt" files; and a ".xlsx" file.

 Let's say we only wanted to see the ".txt" files.
 The `*` wildcard can help us with that.
-What the `*` means at the command line (generally) is anything, any number of times.
+At the command line, (generally), the `*` means anything, any number of times.
 Here's an example:

 ```
 ls
 ls *.txt
 ```

-For a more practical example, let's change directories into our "example_files" directory and look at what's in there:
+For a more practical example, let's change directories into our "example_files" directory and look at what's in there again:

 ```
 cd example_files/